 Unlike with music, however, the trend is always in one direction and there is no re-centering; it would be as if the mainstream of elite taste in music went from Led Zeppelin to Black Sabbath to Metallica to Slayer and onto Napalm Death.
 Politically that’s what much of the commentary in places like Slate sounds like to me – just some guy atonally screaming in my ear about some micro-injustice.

 Not a bad example.
 Thatcher called it the ratchet effect.

 Another aspect of this mindset is the desire to punish people who have insufficiently correct views on doctrine, even if the beliefs they hold were orthodoxy ten or five years ago.
 I’d really like to conduct a Stanford Prison-style experiment in which people were rewarded (perhaps with a dopamine hit) for punishing those with heretical views, and to see where it led.
 To make it more interesting, only people with unorthodox views on only one side of the political spectrum would be punished, to see how extreme a group would become towards the other direction in a short space of time.
 Soon they’d be sacking people for disagreeing with an idea that didn’t exist anywhere in the world before 2001 – oh whoops, sorry, that was real life.

 There are examples of the public simply going mad.
-Athens leading up to the Sicilian Expedition is an example that comes to mind.
-The Athenians appear to have lost their bolts and threw away their advantage on a crazy idea cooked up by a conman.
+Athens leading up to the Sicilian expedition is an example.
+The Athenians appear to have lost their minds and threw away their advantage on a crazy idea cooked up by a conman.
 The Abolitionist Movement is something closer to home.
 Large numbers of whites in the north wanted to murder the whites in the South and would not be deterred.
 Prohibition is another example from the American past.
 Maybe there is something wrong with our grain.